Robust Nash equilibrium seeking based on semi-Markov switching topologies: Simulation and Numerical Examples

 \subsection{Connectivity Control Game Statement}

-Inspired by the connectivity control problem in \cite{stankovic2011distributed}, in this subsection, we reformulate it in a different situation to verify the effectiveness of Algorithms 1 and 2.
-Specifically, a group $\mathfrak{N}=\{1,2,\ldots,6\}$ of mobile sensor vehicles is employed to coordinate their actions through wireless communication to fulfill some tasks such as reconnaissance or exploration.
-In the simulation, each vehicle $i$ attempts to autonomously find the target location $x_i:=\col(x_{i1},x_{i2})$ in a plane to optimize some private objective $C_i(x_i)$, while maintaining relative positions with other vehicles.
+Inspired by \cite{stankovic2011distributed}, in this subsection, we formulate a connectivity control problem of mobile sensor vehicles to verify the effectiveness of Algorithms 1 and 2.
+Specifically, a group $\mathfrak{N}=\{1,2,\ldots,6\}$ of mobile sensor vehicles is employed to coordinate their positions through wireless communication to fulfill complex tasks such as reconnaissance or exploration.
+Due to the inherent physical inertia of mobile sensor vehicles, unlike idealized first-order kinematic systems that assume instantaneous velocity changes, actual vehicles are driven by acceleration (i.e., force or torque) commands \cite{yang1999sliding}.
+Consequently, modeling these vehicles as second-order dynamic systems is physically indispensable for accurately capturing their real-world mechanical behaviors and ensuring the practical realizability of the proposed controllers.
+Therefore, the second-order system \eqref{erjie} is utilized to model the movement of the vehicles, where $x_i:=\col(x_{i1},x_{i2})$ denotes vehicle $i$'s planar position and $v_i:=\col(v_{i1},v_{i2})$ represents its velocity.

+In the simulation, each vehicle $i$ attempts to autonomously find the target location to optimize its private objective $C_i(x_i)$, while maintaining relative positions with other vehicles.
 Thus, vehicle $i$'s ultimate goal can be formulated as follows

+where $C_i(x_i)=\|x_i\|^2+c_i^{\rm T}x_i+\sin(x_{i1})$, with a randomly generated private parameter vector $c_i\in\mathbb{R}^2$.
+The private objective $C_i(x_i)$ represents the specific task penalty for vehicle $i$, which comprises two parts.
+The quadratic portion, $\|x_i\|^2+c_i^{\rm T}x_i$, evaluates the distance penalty between the vehicle's actual position and its nominal target, where $c_i$ encodes the target's spatial coordinates.
+Furthermore, the trigonometric term $\sin(x_{i1})$ reflects periodic terrain variations (e.g., undulating surfaces or sand dunes) encountered during the exploration.